Prehospital Medicine Experiences

 EMS response vehicle with life flight helicopter

-EM residents experience longitudinal pre-hospital medicine experience during their training at WVU, starting in the second half of intern year.
+EM residents experience longitudinal pre-hospital medicine experience during their training at WVU, starting during their intern year.
 Components of the EMS experience include:

 • Regularly scheduled EMS “experiences” per quarter, which can include clinical experiences via ground or air shifts (Health Net aeromedical services), administrative EMS experiences, mass gathering EMS coverage, didactic EMS/teaching opportunities, EMS related QI opportunities, etc.